Creating a New Rule

 • Look at existing rules for patterns

-• Ctrll+F on existing rules to show what needs to be updated.
+• Ctrl+F on existing rules to show what needs to be updated.